-The Association’s focus is to provide financial assistance towards necessities.
-This may include financial assistance towards home loans and house maintenance, white goods and some furniture items, water tanks, solar panels, air conditioning, electricity, rates or rent and tea/coffee vouchers.
-Other financial assistance may be available towards the purchase of computers and talking software, smartphones, tablets and magnification units strictly for personal use only.
-Members may also be eligible for back to school and tertiary fees assistance and the most recent benefit, assistance towards funeral expenses.
+The Association’s focus is to therefore provide financial assistance towards everyday necessities.
+This may include financial assistance towards home loans and house maintenance, white goods and select items of furniture, water tanks, solar panels, air conditioning, electricity, rates or rent, and tea/coffee vouchers.
+Other financial assistance may be available towards the purchase of computers and talking software, smartphones, tablets, funeral expenses, and magnification units for personal use only.
+Members may also be eligible for back to school and tertiary fees assistance and our most recent benefit, assistance towards communication expenses.

 The Association also offers specialised low vision equipment, which is available through our office and our online store.
-This equipment includes a range of talking items including clocks, watches, bathroom and kitchen scales, compasses and calculators.
+This equipment includes a range of talking items including clocks, watches, bathroom and kitchen scales, compasses, thermometers, calculators, and more.
 Braille and low vision clocks and watches, magnifiers, kitchen utensils, games, fit over sunglasses, and writing aids are also available.
 To view our entire range, you can visit our shop here: QBA Online Store.

-While the development of technology has widened the educational and employment opportunities for people with a vision impairment, so has the range of equipment and software grown greatly and continues to expand, increasing the option available for specific tasks.
-The objective of the Association is to keep up to date with the items available and pass on to members the benefits of the latest equipment and technologies.
+As the development of technology has widened, the educational and employment opportunities for people with a vision impairment and the range of equipment and software available continues to expand.
+The objective of the Association is to keep up to date with such developments and pass on to members the benefits of the latest equipment and technologies.

-Within the Association we work as a team to provide a service to our members that supports fairness, dignity, and respect.
+Within the Association we work as a team to provide a high quality service to our members that supports fairness, dignity, and respect.
 We are extremely proud to continue supporting our members and embody the aspirations of our founding members over 80 years ago.

-When funding became available the house was renovated to accommodate 2 small offices one of which shared the board room table and a store-room for filing cupboards and at the back of this a hall was built to accommodate the Associations meetings and the Member’s Christmas party.
-This Hall had a dual purpose in providing extra income as it was a suitable venue for hiring for social and club meetings.
+When funding became available the house was renovated to accommodate two offices and a small hall.
+One of these rooms shared the board room table and a store-room for filing cupboards, and the other was built to accommodate the Association’s meetings and the Member’s Christmas party.
+This hall had a dual purpose in providing extra income as it was a suitable venue to rent for social and club meetings.

-As the Association’s membership grew so did our requirements to have more space.
-So after 40 years we decided it was time to move and we built our current headquarters in Warwick Street, Annerley which is where it remains today.
-This building was officially opened on the 19th February 1991 by the then Governor of Queensland Sir Walter Campbell.
+As the Association’s membership grew, so did our requirements for more space.
+After 40 prosperous years, the Association’s headquarters were built in Warwick Street, Annerley which is where it remains today.
+This building was officially opened on the 19th of February 1991 by the Governor of Queensland, Sir Walter Campbell.

-QBA is a Brisbane based organisation directing our services throughout the state of Queensland.
-Membership consists of legally blind people from the age of 16 onwards.
-It is governed by a Board of Management of eight who are also members of the Association.
-Our Patron is Hon.
-Justice James Douglas.
+The Association is a Brisbane-based organisation, directing our services throughout the state of Queensland.
+Our membership consists of legally blind people from the age of 16 and up.
+It is governed by a Board of Management which is comprised of eight individuals who are also members of the Association.
+Our Patron is the Honourable Justice James Douglas.

-We are proud of our achievements and the journey we have travelled providing real assistance to the vision impaired and blind communities in Queensland and beyond.
+We are incredibly proud of our achievements as an Association and the journey we have travelled providing real assistance to the vision impaired and blind communities in Queensland and beyond.

-We know the foundation that has been laid throughout the past years will provide a solid platform whereby we can continue to support our members, their families, and other low vision and blind people for many years to come.
+We know the foundation that has been laid throughout the past 80+ years will continue to provide a strong platform through which we can continue to support our members, their families, and other low vision and blind people for many years to come.